airboxlab/airboxlab.github.io/_drafts/airqual_events_class_part1.md

 ## Air Quality Events Detection

-### Detecting anomalies in the air
+### Oddities are in the air

 Air quality events we want to detect are actually abnormal and most probably infrequent changes in the values sent by Foobot sensors.
-For instance, when you open the oven, important amount of PMs can be released (if something have burned), or when you open your window, temperature and humidity may change, as well as VOCs, CO2 and PMs.
+For instance, when you open the oven, important amount of PMs can be released (if something burnt), or when you open your window, temperature and humidity may change, as well as VOCs, CO2 and PMs.

 We took the following approach: we know we don't know all combinations of the events we want to detect, and we don't even know the events we want to detect.
 Actually, we want to detect and classify much more than a few categories, and the best way is to let users tell us what they do.